Search for Daily Modulation of MeV Dark Matter Signals with DAMIC-M

 where $m_\mathrm{pix}$ is the mass of one CCD pixel and $\theta = \{\lambda_A,\tau,\lambda_\mathrm{eq},\bar{\sigma}_e\}$ are free parameters in the fit.

-The DM signal $S$ is computed with Eq.~\eqref{eq:dR_dEe} using $\texttt{QEDark}$~\cite{Essig:2015cda} for the crystal form factor $f_\mathrm{c}$, which encodes the electronic response of the target.
-To convert the energy $E_e$ deposited in the DM interaction to electron-hole pairs, we use a semi-empirical model based on probabilities $P_\mathrm{pair}(n_q|E_e)$ from the charge yield model in Ref.~\cite{PhysRevD.102.063026}.
-A Monte Carlo simulation of the charge diffusion process is then applied to include the detector response, with $\sigma_{xy}^2$ obtained from a surface laboratory calibration with cosmic rays~\cite{PhysRevD.105.062003,DAMIC-M:2023gxo}.
+The signal model $S$ is derived with the following procedure.
+First, the rate as a function of the energy $E_e$ deposited in the DM interaction is computed with Eq.~\eqref{eq:dR_dEe} using $\texttt{QEDark}$~\cite{Essig:2015cda} for the crystal form factor $f_\mathrm{c}$, which encodes the electronic response of the target.
+Then, $E_e$ is converted to electron-hole pairs with a semi-empirical model based on probabilities $P_\mathrm{pair}(n_q|E_e)$ from the charge yield model in Ref.~\cite{PhysRevD.102.063026}.
+To include the detector response, we perform a Monte Carlo simulation of the charge diffusion process, with $\sigma_{xy}^2$ obtained from a surface laboratory calibration with cosmic rays~\cite{PhysRevD.105.062003,DAMIC-M:2023gxo}.
 Lastly, a $10\times10$ binning of the simulated pixel array is applied to match the data-taking conditions.

 We minimize the joint log-likelihood for the U and L sides at fixed DM masses between 0.53 and 2.7 MeV/c$^2$.
 To illustrate the sensitivity of the method, we show in Fig.~\ref{fig:isoangle_time} the residual rate after background subtraction, obtained by fitting the U-side data to the background model only.
 Also shown is the expectation for a DM particle of mass 1\,MeV/c$^2$ interacting via an ultralight mediator with $\bar{\sigma}_e=10^{-32}$\,cm$^2$ (close to the current best limit on the cross section at this mass).